Agents

 While its possible to make tools globally available to the model via use_tools(), you may also want to filter the available tools either based on task stages or dynamically based on some other criteria.

-Here’s an example of a Solver that filters the available tools between calls to generate():
+Here’s an example of a solver agent that filters the available tools between calls to generate():

 @solver